 If you’re going to the trouble of running primary research make sure you get the right people through the door.
 The additional effort and time always gives a handsome payback.

-Understanding people’s need around mental health services
+Case study: Understanding people’s need around mental health services

 We’ve worked with several boroughs to help them gain insight into attitudes towards common mental health conditions, such as anxiety and depression.
 These included South East Essex and the three east London boroughs of Barking & Dagenham, Redbridge and Havering.